Krystian19/cactus-app/README.md

     - Running @ http://localhost:8080

 ## Todos
++ - [ ] In the Anime Search view thumbnails show the name of the anime and the season, (Not the seasons's name)
 + - [ ] Setup multi-language support for the app
   + - [ ] Setup a way of signaling that an episode is only available in a certain language
   + - [ ] Caption support for the video player, video server and backend admin